fangchun007/CarND-LaneLines-P1/README.md

 run the following commands at the terminal prompt to get OpenCV:

 `> pip install pillow`

+I met problems in updating the pip in the beginning.
+Later I solved it with: sudo pip3 install -U pip.

 `> conda install -c https://conda.anaconda.org/menpo opencv3`

 then to test if OpenCV is installed correctly: